This is where it all starts...

-We offer introductory lessons for people to get to know us and our horses - the Horse Park at Woodside has a discounted six month trial membership to give you time to see if we’re a good fit before leasing.
+We offer introductory lessons for people to get to know us and our horses - the Horse Park at Woodside has a discounted trial membership to give you time to see if we’re a good fit before leasing.
 Beginning lessons are on lead lines and are always one-on-one.

 These introductory lessons are 45 - 60 minutes depending on the age of the rider, the goals of the ride, and rider fitness.

 All new lessons are private and cost $100/ride.

 Horse Park trial membership is $250 for one year.
 After that, riders must switch to a full HPW membership.

 Team Heather Hill: Leasing

-Through our Team Heather Hill lease program, most of our students commit to riding at least two times per week.
-Some students ride five or six days a week.
+The Team Heather Hill lease program allows students to ride at least two times per week.
+Students in the full lease program ride five or six days a week.

-The lessor will learn how to provide all care for their pony as part of the leasing program.
+The lessor will learn how to provide all care for their pony as part of the lease program.
 This is a great way to see if owning a horse is something you would like to do someday.
-It’s also a great way of getting many of the perks of owning a horse without the significant investment and responsibility of horse ownership.
+It’s also a great way to get the perks of owning a horse without the significant investment and responsibility of horse ownership.

-It is Heather Hill Riding Center’s goal to provide our students with a realistic picture of what goes into owning a horse, from the daily care and health needs, to the ongoing expenses.
-Most importantly, through leasing, the rider is able to experience the joy of building a partnership with their pony and the satisfaction of caring for him or her.
+Heather Hill Riding Center LLC’s provides our students with a realistic picture of what goes into owning a horse, from the daily care and health needs, to the ongoing expenses.
+Most importantly, through leasing, the rider is able to experience the joy of building a partnership with their pony and the satisfaction of caring for them.